rosemwangie/DSA-Starter/src/data-structures/arrays/ARRAYS.md

 //This will print all ages separately to the console.
 ```

+### **Advantage of using an Array** <br>
+It allows random access of elements, hence making it the best choice for storing large amounts of data

+### **Disadvantage of using an Array** <br>
+It has fixed size, so it can't easily be resized.
+Not efficient when inserting or deleting elements. <br>
+Additionally, the space it takes up can be wasted, if the array has many empty spots.

 ## Array Methods
 | Access | Lookup | Insert(at) | Deletion At | push/pop |